Skip to content

 One of the baking techniques used by big bread brands is a fast-track production system known as the Chorleywood Bread Process (CBP).
 It replaces traditional slow fermentation with a short burst in a high-speed mixer.
 CBP uses a much greater quantity of yeast.
 Many additives are used in this type of bread baking, including chemical ‘improvers’, which bleach and sterilise the flour.
 Much of the nutritional value is stripped away through CBP.
 Vitamins and minerals have to be added back to the bread through additional processing.

 Some ethical shoppers will have probably chosen wholemeal bread before to avoid the use of chemical improvers.
 However, some bread brands use higher levels of fertilisers, pesticides and post-harvest storage treatment chemicals in the production of wholemeal bread.
 These chemicals can remain present, more so than in ordinary white or brown flour.
-Due to the health concerns associated with certain agrochemicals, you may want to opt for organic bread wholemeal bread.
+Due to the health concerns associated with certain agrochemicals, you may want to opt for organic wholemeal bread.
 Non organic bread also contributes to the damage caused by pesticides to workers and to the environment where bread crops are grown and harvested.

 Our research into bread brands

 Furthermore, only 33% of brands were found to have vegetarian or vegan certification.
 Animal-derived ingredients are used to help supplement the lost nutritional value from processing.
 These fillers, additives and chemically treated materials dominate the ingredient list, and are used by the majority of bread brands.
+Shoppers looking for vegan bread should look for the Vegetarian and Vegan criteria in our Ethical Bread Ratings Table and check brands’ scores under our How We Rate criteria.

 Some solutions: Organic bread

-See our Ethical Bread Ratings Table to compare brands
+See our Ethical Bread Ratings Table to compare brands.

 The biggest and most popular bread bands have been researched and assessed by The Good Shopping Guide.
 Click on any brand name to find out more about the ethics and sustainability policies of your favourite bread.